farpost/idea-farpost/README.md

 * Resolving and find usages of php classes considering *class* attributes of *bean* tag
 * Bean property attributes completion and resolving to php setters
 * Toolkit bean name-attribute completion and resolving to php getters of IToolkit implementations
+* Completion for parameter names in method declarations

 ## Install ##